 The horses aren’t the only thing on display at the many Virginia horse racing events.
 Each year, tailgaters come dressed to impress and ready to show off their equine-inspired spreads on race day.
-This year, we are sharing some superb Virginia Steeplechase & Tailgating Bar Ideas that we hope inspire your next steeplechase outing, so your get together is worthy of winning the tailgating contest!
+This year, we are sharing some superb Virginia Steeplechase & Tailgate Bar Ideas that we hope inspire your next steeplechase outing, so your get together is worthy of winning the tailgating contest!

 What Drinks Should I Bring to The Horse Races?

 At the Virginia horse races, the possibilities are endless for creating the perfect tailgate bar.
 With so many unique Virginia-made craft beverages, spirits and wines to choose from, we always suggest offering beverages from our local wineries and breweries.
 Below, you can see one group of patrons who brought a fully stocked bar with a bartender to the races.
 Guests drank fresh Bloody Marys or grabbed beer from an iced trough below the bar.
 Make sure to grab all your tailgate essentials like Virginia wines, cocktail mixers, elegant barware and more at the Wine & Country Shop, and don’t miss our Ultimate Steeplechase Bar Checklist at the bottom of this article.